This root beer pulled pork is sweet, smoky, and so tender, it melts in your mouth!

 Once the smell fills the kitchen, you’ll count down the minutes until it’s ready!

 - Pork – The recipe calls for tenderloin, but you can also use pork butt or shoulder for a fattier, more tender meat.

 - Root Beer – Root beer gives the pork a deeper flavor.
-Other types of soda work too, such as Coke, Pepsi, Dr. Pepper, and ginger ale.
-Each soda will give a different flavor, so feel free to experiment.
+Other types of soda work, too, such as Coke, Pepsi, Dr. Pepper, and ginger ale.

 - Barbecue Sauce – Use your favorite!

 - Buns – Any kind of bread works!
 But check out my post, ‘The Best Buns for Pulled Pork Sandwiches‘ if you can’t decide.